LuckyYoon/yoontown-rhavenge-pages/docs/index.md

 ![The Rhavenger of Yoontown in Phase 1](https://github.com/olincollege/yoontown-rhavenge/raw/main/images/phase-1.png)

 The Rhavenger opens the fight with its initial set of attack patterns.
-Learn the rhythm — and stay alive.
+Learn its patterns and stay alive.

 ### Phase 2